anthonycorletti/modal-ci-example/docs/index.md

 ---

-Build multi-modal data applications with ease.
+Build apps on Modal.

-Some major features of Hudson are;
+Some features of Hudson are;

 * 🐍 **Async Python**: Hudson is 100% async.
 It's built on top of [FastAPI](https://fastapi.tiangolo.com/), [SQLModel](https://sqlmodel.tiangolo.com/), [Uvicorn](https://www.uvicorn.org/), [Pydantic](https://docs.pydantic.dev), [DocArray](https://docarray.jina.ai/), and more.
-* 🧱 **DocArray**: Hudson uses [DocArray](https://docarray.jina.ai/) so you can work with multi-modal data without having to do work to support each modality separately.
-* 🐻‍❄️ **Polars**: Hudson uses [Polars](https://pola-rs.github.io/polars-book/) for blazing fast server-side data processing.
-* ☁️ **Modal**: Hudson deploys on [Modal](https://modal.com) by default.
+* ☁️ **Modal**: Hudson uses [Modal](https://modal.com) for CI and deploys on [Modal](https://modal.com) by default.
 No need to worry about infrastructure, Kubernetes, or containers!
 * 📨 **Publish-subscribe** functionality built right in.
 Create any workflow you need with Hudson!
 * ✍️ **Just write code!** No YAML necessary.

 ## What's Hudson?

-Hudson is a framework for building multi-modal data applications.
+Hudson is a framework for building services on Modal.
+Hudson is great for building data applications with messaging/ pub-sub workflows.

 Hudson runs as a server-side application and provides a REST API for your application to communicate with.
 Hudson also provides a python client library that you can use to interact with the server.

-## Use cases

-1. **Multi-modal data analytics**: One way to work with data across any modality.
-1. **Processing data in the cloud**: Build data processing pipelines with ease – no need to worry about infrastructure, plugging different cloud tools together, or writing code to support each modality.
-1. **Machine learning data analytics**: Send data from your machine learning workflow to Hudson for processing and analysis.
-It already works with any modality and framework – you just have to send in the data and embeddings and that's it!

 ## Installing Hudson